 Research projects

-The MND New Zealand Research Fund was established in 2015.
+The Motor Neurone Disease New Zealand Research Fund was established in 2015.
 The goal of the fund is to encourage, support, and generate interest in the creation of New Zealand based MND research.
 We will only support quality research that has ethical approval.

 MND Registry